 Both parties agree that contagious diseases are a serious health concern faced by unit workers.
-The Office agrees that it will take every precaution possible to protect unit workers, including inservice education and written notification where legally permissible.
-Unit workers are strongly urged to follow protocol to protect themselves and others.
+The Office agrees that it will take every precaution possible to protect unit workers, including in-service education and written notification where legally permissible.
+Unit workers are strongly urged to follow protocols to protect themselves and others.
+In the event that an outside policy, procedure, or law eliminates the need for an existing requirement, the Union has a right to meet and confer to the extent there has been a change in working conditions.